-In just his second season at the helm of the Wake Forest men's soccer program, head coach Bobby Muuss guided the Demon Deacons to the 2016 NCAA College Cup and finished as the national runners-up.
+Entering his fifth season at the helm of the Wake Forest men's soccer program in 2019, head coach Bobby Muuss has guided the Demon Deacons to the four-straight NCAA Round of 16 berths and the 2016 NCAA College Cup, finishing as the national runners-up.

 Previously an assistant coach at Wake Forest from 2001-07, Muuss returned to the Demon Deacons as the program's fourth head coach on Jan.
 8, 2015.
 Muuss spent the previous eight years serving as head coach at University of Denver from 2007-14.